BlinkingStar7/Vim/markdown.md

 # [Markdown] (https://github.github.com/gfm/)

 ## Paragraphs
-* Every consecutive tabs and spaces are treated only once
 * Spaces in front of a sentence means nothing unless...
-	* You put 4 spaces or a tab in the start of line, it will make codeblock
+	* You put 4 spaces or a tab in the start of line, it will make codeblock (EX) like this
-		[EX] like this
+* Tabs in front of a sentence are treated as 4 spaces
 * If you want to move to next line, end sentence with two spaces
-[EX] This sentence will go to next line
+(EX) This sentence will go to next line

+* Blank lines are used to differentiate paragrahs

 * Should start with characters (not spaces or tabs)